Shade4/CEHv13-Notes/Syllabus/Module-02-Footprinting-and-Reconnaissance/04-footprinting-through-social-networking-sites.md

 ## A Note on Scope

-The source video for this write-up ends right at page 212 — precisely where the full [Footprinting Methodology](01-footprinting-concepts.md#the-footprinting-methodology) diagram indicates **Whois Footprinting** begins next (page 212 onward per the module's table of contents), followed by DNS Footprinting, Network and Email Footprinting, and Footprinting through Social Engineering.
-None of those are covered yet in this repo folder.
-Send the next clip whenever it's available and this can be extended with a Part E onward.
+This file originally ended here, at page 212, since the source material available at the time stopped right where **Whois Footprinting** begins next.
+That gap is now closed — Whois, DNS, Network, Email, and Social Engineering footprinting are all covered in [Parts E through G](05-whois-and-dns-footprinting.md), continuing directly from this page.

 ---

-*Part of the CEH Module 2 study series.
-[Return to the README](README.md) for the full index.*
+*Part of the CEH Module 2 study series — continues in [Part E: Whois, IP Geolocation, and DNS Footprinting](05-whois-and-dns-footprinting.md).*